Authentication#

 • Sysand does not first try the redirected URL without credentials.

-SYSAND_CRED_* variables do not configure Git credentials.
+Neither SYSAND_CRED_* variables nor stored credentials configure Git credentials.
 For Git projects, Sysand runs Git with the user’s existing Git setup, such as SSH keys or credential helpers.

 Publish credentials#

 In the default auto mode, sysand publish first uses trusted publishing when it detects a supported CI environment.
-If trusted publishing is unavailable, it falls back to configured bearer token credentials.
-Basic-auth entries are ignored for publishing.
+If trusted publishing is unavailable, it falls back to bearer token credentials that match the upload URL.
+Basic-auth entries are ignored for publishing: the upload is bearer-only and the credential is sent proactively (an upload cannot be retried).